fspacheco/playground-UlMWyvCJ/lessons/lesson7.md

 ptr = strtok(NULL, delim);
 ```

-`strtok` returns NULL when there is no more tokens, i.e., the whole string is splitted.
+`strtok` returns NULL when there is no more tokens, i.e., the whole string is split.
 This can be utilized to know when to stop calling `strtok`.
 Putting it all together in complete example below.

 ```C runnable
 #include <stdio.h>